Vyral/brad-cohen/_posts/2022-02-21-3-reasons-its-an-excellent-time-to-buy.md

 ---
 {% include youtube.html %}

 A recent poll from Fannie Mae showed that only 25% of respondents felt that it was a good time to buy a home.
 The highest demographic that responded negatively was those aged 18 to 34—only 15% of them felt it was a good time to buy.
-We all know that interest rates and prices have been increasing for the last two years, so is it still a good time to buy a home?&nbsp;
+We all know that interest rates and prices have been increasing for the last two years, so is it still a good time to buy a home?

 First, let’s acknowledge a simple truth: It’s frustrating to be a buyer right now.
 I feel for everyone who’s had to hear that their offer hasn’t been accepted, whether they’ve heard it once or five times.
 The lower end of the market has been squeezed the most by price and interest rate escalation, and they also face the most competition.
 However, **it’s still a great time to buy a house,** despite the current market conditions, and here are three reasons why: